11 Poses to Spice Up Your Yoga Routine

 Pose Type: Kneeling

-Why this pose: Coming up onto your knees in Puppy changes the angle of your back, which brings the spine more into extension than flexion (as in Child’s Pose).
+Why This Pose: Coming up onto your knees in Puppy changes the angle of your back, bringing the spine more into extension than flexion (as in Child’s Pose).
 It’s nice to bring some variation into your resting posture.

 1. Come to a hands-and-knees position.